katherine-d21/training-material/topics/proteomics/tutorials/clinical-mp-data-verification/tutorial.md

 ## Sub-step with **Group**

+Using the Group tool, we will be able to select out distinct (unique) peptides and proteins from the Query Tabular tool.

 > <hands-on-title> Task description </hands-on-title>
 >
 > 1. {% tool [Group](Grouping1) %} with the following parameters: